onsi/ginkgo/index.md

 > By default, Ginkgo will not fail a suite for having pending specs.
 You can pass the `--failOnPending` flag to reverse this behavior.

+Using the `P` and `X` prefixes marks specs as pending at compile time.
+If you need to skip a spec at *runtime* (perhaps due to a constraint that can only be known at runtime) you may call `Skip` in your test:

+    It("should do something, if it can", func() {
+        if !someCondition {
+            Skip("special condition wasn't met")
+        }

+        //assertions go here
+    })

+Note that `Skip(...)` causes the closure to exit so there is no need to return.

 ### Focused Specs

 It is often convenient, when developing to be able to run a subset of specs.
 Ginkgo has two mechanisms for allowing you to focus specs: